ptkaczynski/profile_site/content/authors/admin/_index.md

 highlight_name: false
 ---

 I'm a behavioural ecologist, and occassional comparative psychologist, aiming to understand how animals maximise the benefits and minimise the costs of group living.
-I'm particularly interested in quantifying individual differences in social behaviours and strategies, identifying how these differences emerge during development, as well as the physiological and proximate processes associated with different social strategies throughout the lifespan.
+My research examines individual differences in social behaviours and strategies, identifies how these differences emerge during development, and explores the physiological and proximate processes associated with different social strategies throughout the lifespan.

 My work has focused on wild, non-human primates as model species to address these questions.
 Most primate species are under threat due to anthropogenic activity.
 Therefore, I hope to ascertain how group-living may mediate or exaggerate human-related threats to population persistence and survival.
 I believe this work can also inform on the limits of social plasticity in humans and other animals during the rapid environmental change of the Anthropocene.